rzommers/MotorModel/rtd/docs/index.md

 ## Environment Setup

 A virtual environment must be made to be able to access Python libraries while in the terminal.
 All Python files must be kept in the same file location as the C++ dependencies.

+If a Python environment has already been created, skip this step.

 Enter the terminal and navigate to the motor folder.
 Use the following lines of code to create and activate a virtual Python environment.